r-shakoori/Page-Replacing-simulator/README.md

 # Page-Replacing-Simulator:
 A simulator which uses the 3 page replacement algorithms LRU , Optimal and Second Chance and calculates page fault for them in a two mods!

-This simulator is written in java.
+This simulator is written in java fx.

 # Algorithms Used: